 - Old Trail Town - late May through September

 - Buffalo Bill Dam visitor center - May through September

 - Cody Trolley Tours - May through September

 - Farmers Market every Thursday and Saturday

 A visit to Cody often includes a trip into Yellowstone Park.
 There are two ways to get there from Cody:

-The East gate is 53 miles from Cody, and follows the north Fork of the Shoshone River.
-This is a beautiful drive that can include a stop at Pahaska Tepee, Buffalo Bills historic 1904 hunting lodge and cafe.
+The East gate is 53 miles from Cody (76 miles from South Fork Mountain Retreat) and follows the North Fork of the Shoshone River.
+This is a beautiful drive that can include a stop at Pahaska Tepee, Buffalo Bill's historic 1904 hunting lodge and cafe.

-The Northeast gate is 99 miles from Cody via the Chief Joseph Scenic Hiway.
+The Northeast gate is 99 miles from Cody via the Chief Joseph Scenic Highway (129 miles from South Fork Mountain Retreat).
 After the jaw dropping views of the Sunlight Basin you will pass through Cooke City, a charming tiny mountain town where you can stop for refreshments.